 interface).
 All the callbacks are optional, and the hook only needs to be used if callbacks are provided.

 Optional: A hook to perform any necessary operation just after the GUI for this component has been rendered on the screen.
-If a parent popup is closed and reopened (e.g. for filters), this method is called each time the component is shown.
 This is useful for any logic that requires attachment before executing, such as putting focus on a particular DOM element.

 |